Characters: Detective Conan People From Notable Cases

 People from the Black Dress Alibi case (Mihiro Kuze, Yuika Shodou)

 Ran and Sonoko drag Kogoro and Conan in a shopping spree through Harajuku, the most fashionable street in Tokyo.
-During a rest in a tea house, the girls are starstruck when they spot a young woman wearing a beautiful Elegant Gothic Lolita
+During a rest in a tea house, the girls are starstruck when they spot a young woman clad in a beautiful Elegant Gothic Lolita

 outfit, which includes a really pretty and lacy black dress...
-But few hours later, this fashionable lady appears dead in a public restroom!
-Since they're among the few who last saw her alive, Conan and Kogoro must find out who did this girl in.
+But few hours later, the fashionable girl appears dead in a public restroom!
+Since they're among the few who last saw her alive, Conan and Kogoro must find out who did her in.
 Or more exactly, undo the alibi of their biggest suspect.

 - Bowdlerize: In the manga, Mihiro died with her eyes wide open and had HEAVY bruises on her neck.
-This was softened in the anime, as she's found with her eyes closed.
+This was softened in the anime, as she's found with her eyes closed and the bruises are smaller.

 - Costume Porn: In the manga, we catch a one-panel view of Mihiro's clothes and jewelry.
 In the anime, however... holy crap, she's got great taste and an AWESOME wardrobe.